pyladiestoronto/pyladies-toronto/index.rst

 Welcome to PyLadies Toronto
 ============================

-PyLadies is an international mentorship group with a focus on helping more women become active participants and leaders in the Python open-source community.
+PyLadies is an international mentorship group with a focus on helping women become active participants and leaders in the Python open-source community.
 Our mission is to promote, educate and advance a diverse Python community through outreach, education, conferences, events and social gatherings.